-Over the last 12 months dedicated staffing resource has meant a larger focus on liaising with other essential service utilities, local authorities, emergency services, and major industrial and commercial customers.
+The learning from the Christchurch Earthquakes has meant a larger focus on liaising with other essential service utilities, local authorities, emergency services, and major industrial and commercial customers.
 This has resulted in an improvement to prioritisation of feeders and lines vital to critical infrastructure, and also to formal external notification of unplanned outages.